 Active Travel Fund Tranche 2

-Later in 2020, the government announced another round of the Active Travel Fund, which allowed local authorities to bid for more money to encourage walking and cycling.
-The intention was to allow councils to make, where appropriate, the temporary measures set out in Tranche 1 into more permanent changes.
+Later in 2020, the government announced another round of the Active Travel Fund, which allowed councils to bid for more money.
+The intention was to allow councils to make, where suitable, the temporary measures from Tranche 1 into permanent changes.
 These permanent changes would then expand the scope of measures into other areas of the borough.

-In November 2020 the government awarded £650,000 to Warrington to deliver three schemes as part of the government's Active Travel Fund.
+In November 2020 the government awarded £650,000 to Warrington to deliver three schemes as part of its Active Travel Fund.